FIBULA ANATOMY

 • Pyramidal shape, slightly flattened from side to side

-• Provides lateral stability to the ankle
+• Provides lateral stability to your ankle

 • Important attachment point for ligaments